Cost to Install an Asphalt Driveway – 2023 Price Guide

 Grading and preparing a solid base is a hidden cost of an asphalt project.
 For your driveway to be as stable as possible, you may need to ensure that the top 6 inches of soil (at least) is stable and 4 to 8 inches of crushed gravel for a solid base.[4]

 Never use topsoil as a base for any structures which require stability.
 Topsoil is the soil you use for flowerbeds.
-The type of soil you need to prepare your new driveway with should be as free of organic compounds as possible.
+The type of soil you need to prepare your new driveway should be as free of organic compounds as possible.
 It is also known as ‘fill dirt’.

 Labor Costs